Stacktape

 Listeners check for connection requests from clients, using the protocol and port that you configure.
 You can define rules for a listener that determine how the load balancer routes requests to its registered targets.

-• If you do not specify any listeners, by default, two listeners are created:
+If you do not specify any listeners, two are created by default:

-• HTTP listener (port 80) - automatically redirects to HTTPS listener
+• An HTTP listener on port 80 (which automatically redirects to the HTTPS listener).

 protocol